Saturday, 23 February 2019

 I think that small shed to the right is the departure lounge!

-The overflow from the bore flies through town feeding plants and animals for a couple of kms.
-Here the overflow collects in two quite large pools of cool water.
-I stood and watched fish breaking the surface and bubbles from fish and other water life popping on the surface.
-Lots of birds around - ducks, kingfishers, reed wabblers and other species.
+The overflow from the bore flows through town feeding plants and animals for a couple of kilometres.
+Here the overflow collects in two quite large pools of ;cool water;.
+I stood and watched fish breaking the surface and bubbles from various water life popping on the surface.
+There were lots of birds around - ducks, kingfishers, reed warblers and other species.
 A very tranquil place!
+Lindsay spent quite a few very hot hours exploring several kilometres of the overflow and found plenty of great birds.

 No comments: